 The government may claim there is a lower “highest and best use of the property” than is the actual case.
 The difference in compensation can be substantial.
 We may be able to help you negotiate a fair settlement.

 The government may also understate severance damages, or not recognize their existence.

 Examples of severance damages include:

-- The loss of a business’ street frontage that affects its ability to display wares and attract customers.
+- The loss of a business’ street frontage affects its ability to display wares and attract customers.

-- The taking of one parcel that leaves a remaining one “nonconforming” under zoning codes, requiring special permission to make substantial changes.
+- The taking of one parcel leaves a remaining one “nonconforming” under zoning codes, requiring special permission to make substantial changes.